Peshawar school massacre parents: 'We kept his pen' | DW | 15.12.2021

 Their spokesperson Mohammad Khurasani, claimed responsibility for the attack in the statement.

 Every year, this very day opens old wounds for Ajoon and her family, while thinking of the brutal massacre in their children's school.
 She still vividly remembers that foggy December morning.
-As the hours-long horror unfolded, this Tuesday would be a day like no other before, but the trauma of it has been endless ever since.
+As the hours-long horror unfolded, this Tuesday would be a day like no other.

 Ajoon and Ajoon Khan lost their son Asfand Khan, an eighth-grade student.
 They could not gather the courage to look at the bullet wounds on their son.